Boginderra Hills Nature Reserve: Reptiles and amphibians

-Human Use
+Human use

-Like many of the surrounding hill areas, the Boginderra Hills may have seen light use by Australian Aborigines for various purposes (though evidence has yet been found).
+Like many of the surrounding hill areas, the Boginderra Hills may have seen light use by Aboriginal Australians for various purposes (though evidence has yet been found).
 Immediately prior to the formation of the reserve, the land had been used for livestock grazing.
 Cropping was impossible on the rocky and hilly terrain and so no substantial land clearing had taken place on the hill itself (compared to the plains that surround it).
 A trigonometric station, called Nurraburra, was placed on the hill by the Central Mapping Authority (now part of NSW Land and Property Information).
 Since formation of the reserve, human use has been limited to recreational use.
-No trails have been formed in the reserve and NSW Parks and Wildlife service do not intend to create facilities so as to limit the impact of public visitation on the flora and fauna.
+No trails have been formed in the reserve and NSW Parks and Wildlife service do not intend to create facilities, so as to limit the impact of public visitation on the flora and fauna.